 Aircraft Weld & Bond Inspection

 Lightning poses the most challenging and dangerous threat during an aircraft’s flight.
 It has been estimated that every aircraft in the U.S. commercial fleet is struck by lightning on average a little over 1 time per 3,000 hours.
 That translates to a little over once per plane per year.
 Surges caused by lightning can reach 200,000 amperes (200 kA) of direct current (DC).
-As long as the ground path remains intact, lightning typically enters the front of the plane or wing tips and exits towards the rear.
-It is therefore critical that no bonding sites exhibit resistance above 2.5 mΩ.
-Should a weld seam or bonding site record resistance higher than 2.5 mΩ, it would be above the industry standard.
-This could potentially compromise the ground path and therefore the safety of the aircraft.
+As long as the aircraft’s ground path remains intact, lightning typically enters the front of the plane or wing tips and exits towards the rear.

-Other potential impacts that can compromise the ground path include electromagnetic interference, decreased antenna performance, and current path hazards.
+Other potential impacts that can compromise the ground path include decreased antenna performance and current path hazards.
 This post covers more detail about mechanical bonds for Classes A, C, R, L and S (respectively, antennae, current path, electromagnetic interference, lightning, and static electricity).

+Aircraft manufacturers publish a detailed aircraft maintenance manual for each model that they build.
+The manual covers both scheduled and unscheduled maintenance and inspection requirements.
 Recent advances in milli-ohmmeter technology have resulted in convenient, hand-held portable instrumentation ideal for conducting these inspections.
 Well designed solutions provide an easy-to-read screen that displays the reading in mΩs while visually reporting the result as PASS or FAIL.
-Now a bluetooth enabled milli-ohmmeter assures high integrity inspections of critical aircraft assemblies.
-This advanced solution captures the crucial readings and seamlessly connects them to any software system from spreadsheets to Quality Management systems.
+Now a bluetooth enabled milli-ohmmeter assures high integrity inspections of critical aircraft assemblies while reducing the time needed to conduct the inspection.
+This advanced solution captures the necessary readings and seamlessly connects them to any software system from spreadsheets to Quality Management systems.

 The more that aluminum oxide develops at any one location, the resistance increases as well.
-If the resistance of a mechanical bond increases beyond the required threshold of 2.5 mΩ, structural integrity is lost.
-This may compromise the plane’s ground path.
+If the resistance of a mechanical bond increases beyond the required threshold of 3.0 mΩ, structural integrity is lost.
+This same standard applies to composite structures.
+Exceeding this may compromise the plane’s ground path.

 Lightning: The Most Challenging and Dangerous Impact

-All calculations of lightning’s electrical impact are based on a maximum resistance of 2.5mΩ within the ground path.
-The energy in a typical lightning strike equals 200 kA (200,000 Amps) x 2.5 mΩ equals 500 V (volts).
+All calculations of lightning’s electrical impact are based on a maximum resistance of 3.0 mΩ within the ground path.
+The energy in a typical lightning strike equals 200 kA (200,000 Amps) x 3.0 mΩ equals 600 V (volts).
 An intact ground path conducts the lightning from the impact area, usually near the front of the aircraft or the wings to exit towards the rear.